tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LP-05-Ins_IPFS_The_InterPlanetary_File_System.md

 * In a typical `client-server` model, `centralized` servers store data that is accessed via `location-based addressing`.
 This provides an easy way to secure and manage data in a scalable manner, though it doesn't come without its drawbacks.

-  * Since data is stored on `centralized` servers anyone with access to those servers; whether an authorized admin or a hacker with malicious intent, can alter and remove data.
+  * Since data is stored on `centralized` servers, anyone with access to those servers; whether an authorized admin or a hacker with malicious intent, can alter and remove data.
 This poses problems in both the realms of privacy and security because in this model control of the server is equal to control of the data.

   * In `location-based addressing`; a piece of data is recognized by location as opposed to its content; this means that to access a piece of data you must go to its specific location even if the same data is available from a closer source.